Super Mario RPG: Legend of the Seven Stars

 Bowser's Poem

 The poem Bowser composes in Smithy's factory is different between versions.
-The original is a poem, which translates to "Why does everyone say 'Mario, Mario'?
+The Japanese version is a poem, which translates to "Why does everyone say 'Mario, Mario'?
 My heart is very sad.".
-Meanwhile, the localized version replaces it with a self-congratulatory haiku where Bowser praises his undeniable intellect and undisputable musculature.
-Also worth noting is how the Japanese version ends the poem with Bowser's name, while the localized version ends it with "~Haiku".
+Meanwhile, the English version replaces it with a self-congratulatory haiku where Bowser praises his undeniable intellect and undisputable musculature.
+Also worth noting is how the Japanese version ends the poem with Bowser's name, while the English version ends it with "~Haiku".

 Secret Code

 The Japanese version features a secret button combination, which, once inputted, will trigger a short humorous scene with Toad.
 Upon opening the menu, after pressing Down, Up, Right, Left, Select, Start, Select, Start, B, Toad will show up and take you to your status screen, showing that none of your stats have changed.
 He then discourages you from looking for other cheats, and afterwards the game resumes as usual.
-This entire scene was inexplicably removed in the American version, but is restored in all versions of the Nintendo Switch remake.
+This entire scene was removed in the English version, but is restored and slightly rewritten in the Nintendo Switch remake.
 Here is a translation of the dialogue spoken by Toad in this scene:

-Now, let's take a look at your Status.
+Secret code found!
+Now, let's take a look at your status.

 Nope, nothing's changed.